Beobachtungsstelle für gesellschaftspolitische Entwicklungen in Europa Abstrakter Hintergrund (links) Abstrakter Hintergrund (rechts)

 Julia Lux has studied political sciences and French Philology (BA) in Potsdam and Pau, followed by an MA in European Politics and Policy in Manchester and a PhD in Tübingen.
 In her doctoral thesis, she analysed the effects of the financial, economic, and euro crisis on labour and social policy in Germany, France, and the EU.

-Before starting her post at the Observatory, she held a position as lecturer in Social Policy at Liverpool Hope University.
+Before starting her post at the Observatory, she held a position as a lecturer in Social Policy at Liverpool Hope University.

 Jasmin Ribler